|Nutritional Guidelines (per serving)|

 You can buck with tradition and dress the shredded cabbage with a bit of lime juice and toasted cumin seeds, include chunks of avocado, or go crazy and treat the stew more like a chili and add cheese or sour cream to the mix too.

 Cut the pork into chunks.
-How big should those chunks be?
-That depends.
-Most classic posole will have fairly big pieces, but if you prefer to cut it into bite-sized pieces, you wouldn't be the first person to do so.
+Most classic posole recipes will have fairly big pieces, but if you prefer to cut it into bite-sized pieces, that works also.
+Decide what size you prefer and go with it.
 For extra flavor, include a few pieces of pork shank or knuckle bones in the mix.

 Put the pork in a large pot and cover with cool water.
 Bring to a boil.
 While the pork heats up, peel the garlic and remove the stem and seeds from the chiles.
 Skim off any foam that has formed in the pot.
 Add the garlic, chiles, and salt to the pork.
 Reduce the heat to maintain a steady simmer, cover, and cook until the pork is fork-tender, about 90 minutes.
-(You can also do this by putting the covered, oven-proof pot in a 350F oven for the same amount of time—a method I tend to prefer for its hands-off quality.)
+(You can also do this by putting the covered, oven-proof pot in a 350.F oven for the same amount of time.
+This allows you to be totally hands off.)

 Add the cooked or canned and drained hominy and oregano.
 Continue cooking at a simmer until the flavors blend and the pork is very tender, another hour.
-Add additional water to keep ingredients covered as necessary, returning the mixture to a boil and reducing back down to a simmer as necessary.
+Add additional water to keep ingredients covered as necessary, returning the mixture to a boil and reducing back down to a simmer when needed.

 Taste the broth and add more salt as necessary.
 Serve the posole in deep bowls and let everyone top their portion with garnishes as they like.